lopezdsr/sql-query/sqlref/sql_reference.md

 <img style="max-width: 586px;" usemap="#showPartitionsImgMap" alt="syntax diagram for show partitiones command" src="./diagrams/showPartitions-2b53d8b9381dea4fe6bfa67e234e5872.svg" />
 </div>

 List the defined partitions of a table when a table has been created as partitioned.
-You could filter the returned partitions using the *partitionSpec* option.
+You can filter the returned partitions using the *partitionSpec* option.

 ```sql